faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 Unfortunately, it is not clear what this error means.
 We need the author of the app to switch on OpenGL command level logging in order to understand what drawing command was rejected by the graphics driver.

-Using a different Mac with a different graphics card would be an interesting experiment to understand if we have a driver-specific issue or a general OpenGL problem.
+Using a different Mac with a different graphics card would be an interesting experiment to understand if we have a driver-specific issue, or a generic OpenGL problem.